MiFID II Compliance Healthcheck Service

 - Unbundling of research and execution commissions

-- Obligations around increased governance in respect of corporate policies including remunerations, conflicts of interest, product governance.
+- Obligations around increased governance in respect of corporate policies including remunerations, conflicts of interest, and product governance.

+ISC have been involved with major institutions in delivering all components of MiFID II (and its predecessor).
 The ISC team has experience of all functions within an asset manager as well as knowledge of how the exchanges, brokers, banks and other participants in the financial services industry operate.